cucumber/vscode/README.md

 ### Language Support

-The Cucumber extension provides step definition support with a [large number of languages and frameworks](#features).
+Support is provided for step definitions from [different languages and frameworks](#features).

 If your language or framework is unsupported, please [open an issue](https://github.com/cucumber/language-service/issues) or [raise a pull request](https://github.com/cucumber/language-service/pulls) in the [Cucumber Language Service](https://github.com/cucumber/language-service) - where language support is implemented.